Vyral/brett-jennings/_posts/2019-12-10-the-power-of-partnership-lin-lin-otani.md

 {% include pullquote.html %}

-In case you didn’t know, **in just seven short years, Lin Lin has elevated herself to one of the top 5% of all agents throughout Silicon Valley.** I founded Real Estate Experts to help exceptional agents like Lin-Lin elevate and grow their business without sacrificing the level of service they provide.
+In case you didn’t know, **in just seven short years, Lin Lin has elevated herself to the top 5% of all agents throughout Silicon Valley.** I founded Real Estate Experts to help exceptional agents like Lin-Lin elevate and grow their business without sacrificing the level of service they provide.
 Through best-in-class technology, amazing client support, and expert-level negotiation, we create award-winning results.&nbsp;

 “Everyone has a story to tell,” Lin-Lin says.
 “I would like to be a part of your success story in your home selling and/or buying process.”